nats-io/nats.rs/README.md

 * Key Value Store
 * Object Store

-This client will be deprecated soon, when `async-nats` reaches version 1.0, with a sync wrapper around it.
+This client does not get updates, unless those are security fixes.
+Please use the new `async-nats` crate.

 ### Documentation